Skip to main content

 Donate to Adaptive Rowing

-During the winter months (January-March) AARC provides indoor rowing opportunities for athletes with physical, intellectual, or developmental disabilities.
-This program is designed to introduce new athletes to the sport of rowing, improve the strength, fitness, and rowing technique of returning athletes.
+During the summer months AARC provides on the water rowing opportunities for athletes with physical, intellectual, or developmental disabilities.
+This program is designed to introduce new athletes to the sport of rowing, and improve the strength, fitness, and rowing technique of returning athletes.

 Practice Schedule